giampaolo/pyftpdlib/docs/adoptions.rst

 .. contents:: Table of Contents

-Here comes a list of softwares and systems using pyftpdlib.
+Here comes a (mostly out dated) list of softwares and systems using pyftpdlib.
-In case you want to add your software to such list add a comment below.
+In case you want to add your software to such list make a PR or create a ticket on the bug tracker.
 Please help us in keeping such list updated.

 Packages